Azure/carnegie-mop/README.md

 ```
 <Your Dataset Name>
 │
-└───data
-│   │   dataset.csv     # Required
+└─── dataset.csv     # Required
-│
-│───label
-│   │   label.csv       # Required

 ```
+As mentioned above, an evaluation dataset on MOP is binary.
+MOP supports onboarding multiple datasets at one time.
+Each csv file should contain columns of data and one or more label columns.
+By create the mapping between the label name in the csv file and the dataset name on MOP, **MOP will help split one csv file to multiple binary datasets.
+The dataset name should be unique in MOP ,and it cannot be changed**.

-For different modalities, we have different format requirements for these files.
+For different modalities, we have different format requirements for the dataset file.

 #### Text

 - **dataset.csv**:
     - Encoded using UTF-8 with no BOM (Byte Order Mark).
-    - Only one column with the header "text".
+    - Each dataset.csv should have a data column with the header "text".
+Each cell under the data column should be a sample text.
+    - One or more label columns with customized header.
+Each cell under each label column should be one of the following values:
+        - `0`: The corresponding sample is negative.
+        - `1`: The corresponding sample is positive.
-    - Each row (except for the header) should be a sample text.
+    - Each cell (except for headers) should be a string using UTF-8 with no BOM (Byte Order Mark).
-    - The number of rows in dataset.csv should be the same as label.csv.
+    - All columns should have the same number of rows.
+    - No null/empty values are allowed.
     - Using “,” as delimiter.
-- **label.csv**:
-    - Encoded using UTF-8 with no BOM (Byte Order Mark).
-    - Only one column with the header "label".
-    - Each row (except for the header) should be the corresponding label of the sample in dataset.csv.
-    - The number of rows in dataset.csv should be the same as label.csv.
-    - Using “,” as delimiter.
-    - The label should be one of the following values:
-        - `0`: The sample is negative.
-        - `1`: The sample is positive.

 #### Image

 - **dataset.csv**:
     - Four columns with headers "base64_image", "file_name", "image_width_pixels", "image_height_pixels".
+      Values for these columns represents sample images in the dataset.
     - The content of column "base64_image" should be the base64 encoded string of the image.
     - The content of column " file_name " should include file name extension.
     - The content of column "image_width_pixels" and "image_height_pixels" should be positive integer.
+    - - One or more label columns with customized header.
+Each cell under each label column should be one of the following values:
+        - `0`: The corresponding sample is negative.
+        - `1`: The corresponding sample is positive.
-    - Each row (except for the header) should be a sample encoded using UTF-8 with no BOM (Byte Order Mark).
+    - Each cell (except for headers) should be a string using UTF-8 with no BOM (Byte Order Mark).
-    - The number of rows in dataset.csv should be the same as label.csv.
+    - All columns should have the same number of rows.
+    - No null/empty values are allowed.
     - Using “,” as delimiter.
-- **label.csv**:
-    - Encoded using UTF-8 with no BOM (Byte Order Mark).
-    - Only one column with the header "label".
-    - Each row (except for the header) should be the corresponding label of the sample in dataset.csv.
-    - The number of rows in dataset.csv should be the same as label.csv.
-    - Using “,” as delimiter.
-    - The label should be one of the following values:
-        - `0`: The sample is negative.
-        - `1`: The sample is positive.
-          After preparation, users should save these files in a container under a storage account as organized above.

 ### Grant MOP Access to Your Dataset